dartmouth-cs52-19S/lab5-sheppardrs/README.md

 Sheppard Somers May 2019

 # Goal
 Create a mimic of the class api that can store blogs and return them.
+It also has user sign in and creation.
 It has the paths:
 * GET /api/posts/ returns only title and tags for all posts [[{"id":"",title":"","tags":""},...]
 * POST /api/posts/ with post parameters {'title', 'tags', 'content'} creates a new post
 * PUT /api/posts/:postID with parameters {'title', 'tags', 'content'} will update an entry
 * GET /api/posts/:postID returns the post found at postID
 * DELETE /api/posts/:postID deletes the post found at postID
+* POST /api/signup signs up a user with email, username, password
+* POST /api/signin sign in a user with email, username and password

 # Run it
 1. ```mongod``` to start the database itself.
 Can also run ```mongod &``` to run in the background.